There are 5 steps involved in getting Danger running:

 #Closed Source Projects

-Add the bot to your private project or to your private group with the “Guest” permission level.
+Add the bot to your private project or to your private group with the “Reporter” permission level.
 Note that you should not re-use this bot for OSS projects.
 As the access token you use could be extracted and would give access to your closed source projects.

 #Setting up an Access Token